The Ultimate VAT Guide for Amazon Sellers in UK and Europe

 In these instances, you don’t need to do anything.
 Buyers will see the VAT added at checkout, and Amazon will collect and manage it for you.

 There are no set rules that say you need to work with an accountant to file VAT returns.
 If you have the time available, it is relatively easy to look after your VAT returns in-house if you’re just selling in one marketplace.

-This can be done by visiting the online portal of your country’s tax department, submitting a manual form or sending the information directly from your cloud accounting system.
+This can be done by visiting the online portal of your country’s tax department, using the new OSS or IOSS systems, submitting a manual form or sending the information directly from your cloud accounting system.

 Benefits of self-filing VAT returns: